Jonitr0/WarnoModEditor/README.md

 When you first start WME, you might get asked to enter the path to your WARNO installation.

 Please refer to the [Quickstart Guide](https://github.com/Jonitr0/WarnoModEditor/blob/main/resources/markdown/Quickstart.md) to learn how to use WME.

+### Tools

+WME offers a range of tools that make creating mods for WARNO easier.
+Click the "Add Tab" button to access them.

+##### Text Editor

+Double-click a .ndf file in the project explorer to open it in the text editor.
+It supports NDF syntax highlighting and has find and replace functions.

+##### Global Search

+Allows you to find text in any .ndf file of our mod.
+Useful to find object references across files.

+#####GUID Generator

+Generates random GUIDs which are required by some NDF objects.

+##### Resources

+In addition, WME includes a Quickstart Guide and a reference for the NDF language.

+You can also run scripts ("Generate Mod", "Upload Mod", "Create Backup",...) from the "Edit" menu in WME.

 ### Feedback